sebug/no-homers-pass/README.md

 In order to test the logging from the Apple Side, you can put in "Homer" as the first name, which will lead to a rejection when getting updated pass (because no Homers are allowed).

+The Web Services for Apple Wallet require specific passes.
+Furthermore, Azure Functions inside Azure Static Web Apps filter out request and response headers (quite hard to find any information about that).
+My solution was to put Azure API Management in front that rewrites the URLs and headers.
+You can finde the definition in [apimanagement.bicep](apimanagement.bicep)

 ## Steps on the Azure Portal
 You'll need to set up the Azure Static Web App.
 Also, you'll have to create a storage account.